Abhith-S/Dex/Learning Resources/Cosmos/Readme.md

-# Resources used to learn about Cosmos
+# Resources used to learn about Cosmos and Cosmos SDK

 [Cosmos Network Intro Video](https://vimeo.com/183530279)